PickledPenguin/Auto_Grade/README.md

 'p' = Paste (Type out a specified text)
 After hitting this key, return to the python window to input the desired text.
 After this is complete, the script will resume listening for other waypoints.

-'i' = Insert Data (Insert / type data in a specified column and row of the current Excel file) After hitting this key, return to the python window to input the desired column and row.
+'i' = Insert Data (Insert / type data in a specified sheet, column, and row of the current Excel file) After hitting this key, return to the python window to input the desired sheet, column, and row.
 After this is complete, the script will resume listening for other waypoints.

 'w'= Wait (Wait for a specified number of seconds).
 After hitting this key, return to the python window to input the desired number of seconds.
 After this is complete, the script will resume listening for other waypoints.